canivel/llm-from-scratch/README.md

 ## Progress

-- [ ] Book 1: Build a Large Language Model
+- [ ] Book 1: Build a Large Language Model (in progress) eta 2 weeks
 - [ ] Book 2: Build a DeepSeek Model
 - [ ] Book 3: The RLHF Book